Girls-in-Tech-Poland/Az203/README.md

 >
 > The workshop targets developers who already have at least 1-2 years of experience developing software commercially and who are looking to enhance their skillset with the knowledge on the MS Azure platform.
 >
-> It is strongle recommended that the workshop participants are proficient with at least 1 programming language such as:
+> It is strongly recommended that the workshop participants are proficient with at least 1 programming language such as:
 >
 > - Java
 > - C#